yarwest/dtld_parsing/README.md

         ├── Koeln            # Contains all routes of Cologne ├── DTLD_labels_v1.0 # Old labels (v1.0) in yml-format
         ├── DTLD_labels_v2.0 # New labels (v2.0) in json-format
         ├── LICENSE          # License
         └── README.md        # Readme

-DEPRECATED: DTLD_v1 (yml-Files)

-    .
-    ├── DTLD                 # DTLD
-        ├── Berlin           # Contains all Routes of Berlin ├── Bochum           # Contains all routes of Bochum ├── Bremen           # Contains all routes of Bremen ├── Dortmund         # Contains all routes of Dortmund ├── Duesseldorf      # Contains all routes of Duesseldorf ├── Essen            # Contains all routes of Essen ├── Frankfurt        # Contains all routes of Frankfurt ├── Fulda            # Contains all routes of Fulda ├── Hannover         # Contains all routes of Hannover ├── Kassel           # Contains all routes of Kassel ├── Koeln            # Contains all routes of Cologne ├── DTLD_labels      # Labels in yml-format
-        ├── LICENSE          # License
-        └── README.md        # Readme